alex-nuclearboy/goit-python-web-hw14/README.md

 # Contact Management API

-This repository is an extension of a previous project, which can be found [here](https://github.com/alex-nuclearboy/goit-python-web-hw13/tree/main/first_task).
-The original project includes a REST API for managing contact information, built with FastAPI and SQLAlchemy, and leverages PostgreSQL as the backend database.
-It supports basic CRUD operations for contact management along with additional functionalities such as searching for contacts by various attributes, retrieving contacts with upcoming birthdays, user authentication, and authorization.
-This extended version adds comprehensive project documentation that can be generated using Sphinx.
+This repository extends a previous project, which can be found [here](https://github.com/alex-nuclearboy/goit-python-web-hw13/tree/main/first_task), enhancing a REST API for contact management with comprehensive documentation generated using Sphinx.
+Built with FastAPI and SQLAlchemy, it supports advanced features including user authentication, contact searches, rate limiting, and integration with Cloudinary for avatar updates.
+This extension focuses on improved documentation and usability.

 ## Key Features